 You can always start and stop pipeline consuming via CLI command.

-This pipelines does not require an external broker and can run directly in application server memory.
+These pipelines do not require an external broker and can run directly in application server memory.
 Use this pipeline

 to run non-critical background tasks.